-Scotland win the Under-18 European Championship in 1982
+When Scotland enraged Van Basten & won the Euros

 As it was, Nevin played and scored - along with Mackay and John Philliben - and Scotland secured a straightforward 3-1 victory to become European champions.

-"It was brilliant," says Hamilton Academical head coach Brian Rice, then a Hibernian youngster.
+"It was brilliant," says Alloa Athletic head coach Brian Rice, then a Hibernian youngster.
 "We were only babies, so we weren't able to drink... officially.
 We found a bar, had something to eat, then some of us had a couple of drinks and had a carry on and a sing song."

 Nevin dodged the celebrations and "went straight to my room and my books" before catching his flight the next morning and ambling straight from the airport to the exam hall, where he was met by his gawping peers.

 This, after all, was a young man who had scored a stunning goal for Scotland in a major final the night before.

-"Roxy was good on unusual set pieces but we made a mess of it and the ball dropped to me," he said of his strike.
+"Roxy was good on unusual set-pieces but we made a mess of it and the ball dropped to me," he said of his strike.
 "I had four Czechs running at me and I just dribbled right through them, did the keeper, and tapped it in.

-If there is one goal I'd love to have on video, it's that one.
+"If there is one goal I'd love to have on video, it's that one.
 Just to see if it is as good as I think it was."

 The Finnish press certainly thought so.
 On the plane, Nevin spotted a picture of himself on the back page of a fellow passenger's newspaper and asked him to translate the caption.

 "Apparently, it said 'Nevin played really well, very skilful, he's a Brazilian in an Indian body' because I was darker skinned than them.
 But after that slight notoriety, I was back to Clyde."

 Not that Nevin was without offers.
 The forward turned down Chelsea that summer "because I still didn't want to be a footballer", while Roxburgh tells a tale of a Turkish FA official at that summer's World Cup finals in Spain asking him how much it would take to tempt the attacker away.